raspberrypilearning/sound-meter/en/step_4.md

 ![Animation showing the right-click menu on the 'on button A pressed' block with 'Duplicate highlighted](images/onbuttonA-duplicate.gif)

-There will now be two `on button A pressed` block on the code editor panel.
+There will now be two `on button A pressed` blocks on the code editor panel.

 --- /task ---